Introduction to Time Blocking

 Time blocking is a productivity method where you divide your day into blocks of time, each dedicated to accomplishing a specific task or group of tasks.
 Instead of working from a to-do list where you simply check off tasks as you complete them, time blocking requires you to schedule when you’ll work on each task during your day.

 This method transforms your calendar into a time map for the day, with each block representing a commitment to focus on a specific task.
+Within each block, concentrate on a single task or individual tasks to achieve deep work and minimize distractions.
 By assigning everything a place in your day, you eliminate the decision fatigue that comes from constantly figuring out what to work on next.

 Time blocking is particularly effective because it forces you to be realistic about what you can accomplish in a day.
-When you schedule tasks on your calendar, you’re confronted with the finite nature of time, which helps you make more intentional choices about how you spend it.
+When you schedule tasks on your calendar, start by listing all the tasks you need to accomplish and assigning them to specific blocks.
+You’re confronted with the finite nature of time, which helps you make more intentional choices about how you spend it.

 Time Blocking vs. Traditional To-Do Lists